phusion/traveling-ruby/TUTORIAL-4.md

 ## Creating a batch file

 Suppose that we want to create a Windows package for our hello world app from [tutorial 2](TUTORIAL-2.md).
 The first thing we need to create is a Windows wrapper script.
-We already have a Unix wrapper script in `packaging/wrapper.sh`, which works onr Linux and OS X, but Windows doesn't support Unix shell scripts.
+We already have a Unix wrapper script in `packaging/wrapper.sh`, which works on Linux and OS X, but Windows doesn't support Unix shell scripts.
 For Windows we'll need to create a wrapper script in the DOS batch format.

 Create `packaging/wrapper.bat`: